A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Wavefield reconstruction inversion

 As in the reduced approach, WRI avoids simultaneous wavefield storage for each source (by computing and discarding).
-Some theoretical indications, rooted in microlocal analysis of Fourier integral operators \citep[e.g.,][]{stolk2002smooth}, show that WRI is more robust than FWI with respect to local minima \citep[with caveats related to how the wave equation error is measured, see][]{symes2020wavefield, symes2020waveform}.
-This thesis is also supported by plenty of empirical results (including this paper).
-Furthermore, WRI delivers consistently superior salt imaging compared with respect to FWI \citep[especially when combined with regularization,][]{esser2016tvr, peters2016cvp}, thanks to the inherent well-conditioning produced by variable projection \citep{golub2003separable}.
+Empirical indications (including this paper) show that WRI is more robust than FWI with respect to local minima.
+Furthermore, WRI delivers consistently superior salt imaging \citep[especially when combined with regularization,][]{esser2016tvr, peters2016cvp, da2017wavefield}.
 Alas, a major drawback of WRI is that the augmented wave equation~\eqref{eq:WRIweq} cannot be trivially solved in neither frequency nor time domain when the problem is sizable.